CS360 Lecture notes -- Introduction to System Calls (I/O System Calls)

 System Calls

 When a computer is turned on, the program that gets executed first is called the ``operating system.''
 It controls pretty much all activity in the computer.
 This includes who logs in, how disks are used, how memory is used, how the CPU is used, and how you talk with other computers.
-The operating system we use is called "Unix".
+In this class, we focus on the Unix operating system, which is pervasive these days.

 The way that programs talk to the operating system is via ``system calls.''
 A system call looks like a procedure call (see below), but it's different -- it is a request to the operating system to perform some activity.